Hyundai Motor turbo-charges Europe sales, defies downturn

 It had posted the biggest gains in China market share among top automakers for the past decade.
 China is now Hyundai's biggest market, accounting for nearly 20 percent of its global sales in 2011.

-Hyundai said this week that preliminary figures showed its China sales rose a meagre 2 percent to 184,748 vehicles in April to June from a year earlier.
+Hyundai said this week that preliminary figures showed its China sales rose a meager 2 percent to 184,748 vehicles in April to June from a year earlier.

 In Europe, Hyundai's sales jumped 18 percent, more than double its global sales growth pace of 7 percent.
 New passenger car registrations in the European Union fell 6 percent in the second quarter from a year earlier, industry body ACEA said.